Software-Engineering-Year-3/Environmental-Data-Monitor/README.md

 ---

 ## Overview
 This branch contains the implementation of three core user stories for the Environmental Data Monitor MAUI app, independent of backend database integrations.
-It preserves the foundational navigation and UI ,while introducing mock-first data services, unit tests, and feature pages to satisfy:
+It preserves the foundational navigation and UI ,while introducing mock-first data services and feature  pages to satisfy:

 1. **Locate & Navigate to Sensors**
 2. **Report Sensor Malfunctions or Anomalies**